 The WordPress website manual backup process is incomplete until you download the backup of the database.
 There are many ways to download the backup of the database.
 We’re going to share two very important and most natural.

-Backup the WordPress Database using phpMyAdmin or download the backup of WordPress database using Adminer if you don’t have access to cPanel.
+Back up the WordPress Database using phpMyAdmin, or download the WordPress database backup using Adminer if you can’t access cPanel.

-Steps to do manual Backup of WordPress Database using phpMyAdmin
+How to do a Manual Backup of the WordPress Database Using phpMyAdmin

 Step 1.
 Access phpMyAdmin using cPanel